 - Talk about the urge.
 Call your support person or let people around you know you need to talk for a few minutes.

-- Just accept the thought.
-It's natural that you will have thoughts about cigarettes once you quit.
-Don't make a big deal out of them.
-Say to yourself "So what" and let the thought go.
+- It's natural that you will have thoughts about cigarettes once you quit.
+Just accept the thought and move on.

 - Remind yourself that you can have fun without drinking.
 Millions of people do it all the time!

 - If you do choose to drink, try changing what you usually drink, and limiting yourself to one or two drinks.

 - Plan ahead so that you will not have long periods of inactivity.

 - Write letters or your "to-do" list.

 - Start a new hobby or begin an exercise program to fill the time.